KirMozor/Yamux/README.md

 ### Install dependencies

-My program requires a token from YandexMusic, to get it, follow this link: <a href="https://oauth.yandex.ru/authorize?response_type=token&client_id=ef4bf3db195c43739906b13dd7325e3f">Click*</a>.
-Then run the program and follow the instructions:
+My program requires a token from YandexMusic, to get it, run the authorization program using the command `python3 authorize.py`
+Dalle follow the instructions below

 `pip install -U -r reqs.txt`